List of Monster Allergy characters: Johanna Thaur

 Johanna Thaur is a Tamer and is Teddy's mother.
 She first appeared in "Mugalak!", where she was visited by Zob, Zick and Elena to cure her husband who had been turned into stone by Magnacat with the Breath of Mugalak.
 She later appears in episodes "Family Reunion", "The Return of Magnacat", "The Devourer", "The Great Escape", and "The Horn of Kong".

 In the comic series, Johanna first appeared in issue 13, when Teddy and Zick arrived with the sponge with the Mugalak's breath.
 Johanna is a loving mother who cares about her son, despite the fact that he goes on adventures behind her back.

 Lay Mamery

 Lay is a 14-year-old Tamer, one of Zick's new friends.
 She is admired by the young male Tamers, including Teddy and Zick, a reason that Elena is a bit jealous of her.
-Lay is both fond of, and impressed by Zick for facing many monsters; on the contrary she sometimes doesn't like Teddy for being immature.
+Lay is both fond of, and impressed by Zick for facing many monsters; on the contrary she sometimes does not like Teddy for being immature.

 Lay's Tamer level is first level for firing red Dom energy, and in time she is now a fourth level Tamer.

-In the comic series, she first appeared in issue 15.
-There were times when it was shown that Lay has a crush on her teacher Dan Tulasech.
-In issue 18, she was seen writing Dan's name all over the page of her notebook.
-In issue 28, she was deeply sorrowed when Dan disappeared.
-In issue 29, she was seen writing Dan's name in the dirt of the Ancient Armory.
-Teddy told Lay that the lesson they were having was better than Dan's lessons and she shot him with Dom energy.